 Homemade body scrub with coffee

-The good news for coffeeholics: You can have coffee inside and outside.
+The good news for coffeeholics: You can give yourself coffee both internally and externally.
 Caffeine invigorates not only the mind but also the skin.
-For example, when coffee grounds , which otherwise end up in the garbage or hopefully compost, experience a renaissance as a body scrub.
-The ground beans are ideal as emery for the body.
+For example, when the coffee grounds , which otherwise end up in the garbage or hopefully compost, experience a renaissance as a body scrub.
+The ground beans are ideal as an emery gel for the body.

 Whether the powder was filter coffee or espresso in its previous life is completely irrelevant.
-If you're using the set from a fully automatic machine, just make sure it's fresh !
+If you're using the grounds from a fully automatic machine, just make sure it's fresh !
 Mold quickly forms in the collection containers.
-That's why I advise you to stir the peeling if necessary rather than mixing an annual ration.
+That's why I also advise you to stir the peeling when needed rather than to mix a year's ration.

 For the quick coffee scrub you need

 Mix the ingredients together until you get a slightly sticky paste.
 Apply the peeling to damp skin in circular movements and rinse off thoroughly.
 The legs not only feel super smooth afterwards, but are also well cared for by the oil.